TobyLobster/jsw2021/README.md

 * Works on the Master too.

 ## What I did
 It should be noted that the original BBC version written by Dave Mann (using the pseudonym Chris Robson) was a great achievement.
-Indeed it remains very playable today.
-The improvements that follow are only made possible by the advent of modern PCs, with modern tools, emulators, the combined resources of internet, and time.
+Indeed it remains very playable today.The improvements that follow are only made possible by the advent of modern PCs, modern tools, emulators, the combined resources of internet, and more time.
+Nothing here is intended to detract from his efforts.

+### We must perform some filing
 Step one is some admin.
 I create a single source file.
 The original code/data is split over two files, and code execution flows between them via jump tables.
 This would have been useful back in the day when memory was tight for developing on the BBC Micro itself.
 By splitting the source like this you could assemble half of the code as you worked on it and have a chance to fit that source code into memory.
 In a modern development environment (we have computers with loads of memory) this dichotomy isn't needed, so I put all the code and data together in one file and removed the jump tables.
 It took some effort to make sure that every detail is labelled correctly, and to remove any assumptions about memory layout in the code so all the code and data can be relocated in memory without causing bugs.
 Most commonly there were a few places where specific data was assumed to lie on page boundaries.
 This is usually done for performance benefits with a side benefit of saving a few bytes of memory, but in this case the performance and memory benefit was negligible.
 The convenience of being able to move, add, remove and change code freely is compelling.

 The data had many small pockets of unused memory, so I coalesced all these together into one place.
 I also moved the memory required for the screen to the end of RAM ($5600 to $7fff.
 32 characters in each row for 21 character rows) so the rest of the game lies contiguously below the screen memory.